fkaduk/kobodeck/README.md

 <del>So far, the simplest solution would be to reboot when the filesystem
 is changed.
 This can be done with the `-exec /sbin/reboot` flag.</del>
 Unfortunately, even that doesn't trigger a refresh.
+We have used the "tap to Connect confirm" approach until a better solution is found.

 ### Autoconfiguration

 This requires a significant amount of work to work on a Kobo.
 Ideally, we would just ship a KoboRoot.tgz that would work everywhere.

+There is work done here - the autobuilders on Gitlab should generate a `KoboRoot.tgz` that would deploy the binary, config files and everything, but it is not tested yet.

 ### Port to Wallabag 2.2 API changes